valentingol/gan-face-editing/README.md

 python apps/editor.py
 ```

 In this API you can visualize and edit the reconstructed images using attribute cursors to build the changes you want.
 Default translations are already available in this repository but you can edit your own with the button "Save trans".
 The translations will be saved at `projection/run1/translations_vect`.
 You can also save the edited images with the button "Save img".
 The images will be saved in `projection/run1/images_manual_edited`.
-Note that to allow an automatic translation in the competition dataset, the name of the translation should follow specific rules that are describe in "Save your own translations" section.
+You can have more information about creating your own translation in the "Save your own translations" section. **Note that this repository already provide a lot of preconstructed translations.**

 ### Translation and postprocessing pipeline